 Soup Course: Creamy Fiddlehead Soup with Chive Toasts

-This delicate green soup is a divine showcase for that spring specialty – fiddlehead ferns (see the recipe below).
-As this was too early to get fresh fiddleheads in our area (we’re always a few weeks later than the rest of the world for any seasonal offerings), we used blanched and frozen fiddleheads I still had in the freezer from last year.
+This delicate green soup is a divine showcase for that spring specialty - fiddlehead ferns (see the recipe below).
+As this was too early to get fresh fiddleheads in our area (we're always a few weeks later than the rest of the world for any seasonal offerings), we used blanched and frozen fiddleheads (foraged in northern Alberta) I still had in the freezer from last year.
 The best way to highlight the flavour of these herbacious spring greens is by keeping it simple.
 We grilled a few of the tightly furled fern fronds for a garnish, and simmered the rest in chicken stock with a bit of onion and celery.
 A quick whiz with a blender, a splash of rich cream, and this soup was ready to delight.
-For an added spring touch, we slathered baguette slices thickly with homemade mayonnaise (made with a spritz of lemon juice) and a generous blanket of the season’s first chives.
+For an added spring touch, we slathered baguette slices thickly with homemade mayonnaise (made with a spritz of lemon juice) and a generous blanket of the season's first chives.
 (Chive toast is a favourite spring treat that Sabina remembers fondly from childhood in her native Switzerland.)

 Salad Course: Grilled Radicchio with Oranges and Hazelnuts